the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-location.md

 Check that accessible restrooms are open and are compliant with the local accessibility standards.
 In the UK this is [Document M](https://www.gov.uk/government/publications/access-to-and-use-of-buildings-approved-document-m).
-You can find a summary of Document M's content here: https://accessible-toilets.co.uk/2019/02/07/all-about-emergency-cords/.
+You can find a summary of Document M's content and other information about how to ensure that accessible restrooms are safe for use in the [All About Emergency Cords](https://accessible-toilets.co.uk/2019/02/07/all-about-emergency-cords/) resource.
 This can be checking that the emergency assistance cord can be accessed, and that restroom facilities are open.